NanoSat-MO-Framework/nmf-mission-raspberry-pi/README.md

 # Building the project

-1. Clone the NanoSat MO Framework and switch to the "phi-sat-2 branch":
+1. Clone the NanoSat MO Framework, then switch to the "phi-sat-2" branch:
 ```
 https://github.com/esa/nanosat-mo-framework.git
 ```